By Ian Portman

 Although Jewish people had long been part of the scene in central European capitals, a sudden upsurge in migration around the turn of the twentieth century rang alarm bells throughout the capitals of north-western and central Europe.
 Berlin and Vienna witnessed a very obvious increase in Jewish refugees, especially into those cities where, since the 1870s, nationalist, antisemitic propaganda had become part of the daily political discourse.
 The newcomers dressed strangely and spoke and prayed in a way that many found disturbing.
 The health authorities warned against the spread of disease.
 In short a full blown refugee crisis.

 Jews had long been accustomed in western Europe to mistreatment and occasionally fell victim to economically- or religiously-inspired deadly riots but the situation in many places had improved during the Enlightenment and further during the nineteenth century.
 Freedom of movement and citizenship, established in territories conquered by Napoleon offered many the chance to take part in the mainstream of European life.
 The contemporary Haskaleh or Jewish Enlightenment encouraged Jews to move out of the ghetto, physically and mentally.
 In greater Prussia and in the Austro-Hungarian Empire, the Jewish minority was gradually emancipated and became widely accepted by metropolitan citizens.
 Nevertheless, towards the end of the century, dissatisfaction with the slow pace of reform and the promise of a better life in the New World led hundreds of thousands of German-speaking Jews to emigrate.
 They joined some 2.25 million non Jewish Germans fleeing poverty, lack of opportunity and political persecution.
-In Vienna, Jews had come to play a leading role among the cultural elite.
+In Vienna, Jews, many long-established, had come to play a leading role among the business and cultural elites.
 Immigration of Jews had been largely tolerated and those who came were often single men – many of them with professional qualifications.
 They integrated with relative ease.
 But a good number of the new wave of refugees who came around the turn of the century were different.
 They were not merely indigent, but usually brought the whole family with them.
 Many spoke no German and seemed foreign.
 They wore the black clothing of orthodoxy.
 Established Jewish residents saw them as a threat.

 In turn-of-the-century Britain – especially in the east of London, where most Jewish immigrants gravitated – the government could not fail to notice an increasingly hysterical tone in the nationalist press.
 The much vaunted “alien menace” was code for the Jewish menace.
 Public meetings of the British Brothers’ League – a quasi militia – stoked the fires of resentment at these impoverished people who undercut the wages of native Englishmen.
-In 1905 the Conservative government of Prime Minister Arthur Balfour passed the Aliens Act – the first peacetime law to restrict immigration in modern Britain – a law which in reality targeted Jews.
+In 1905 the Conservative government of the then Prime Minister Arthur Balfour passed the Aliens Act – the first peacetime law to restrict immigration in modern Britain – a law which in reality targeted Jews.

 Loving the Jews: The Evangelical Origins of Zionism

-Like Balfour, the Prime Minister, David Lloyd George, had also been raised in an evangelical tradition, in his case in non-conformist Wales.
+Like Balfour, Prime Minister David Lloyd George, had also been raised in an evangelical tradition, in his case in non-conformist Wales.
 He once remarked: “I was brought up in a school where I was taught far more history of the Jews than about my own land.
 I could tell you all the kings of Israel.
-But I doubt if I could have named half a dozen of the Kings of England. […] We were thoroughly imbued with the history of [the Jewish] race in the days of its greatest glory.“
+But I doubt if I could have named half a dozen of the Kings of England. […] We were thoroughly imbued with the history of [the Jewish] race in the days of its greatest glory.”

 The evangelical movement comprised a number of long-established non-conformist sects with a Calvinist proclivity but by the mid 19th century much of its doctrine had become widespread among the clergy of the Anglican church.

-First promulgated in the 16th century in Geneva, John Calvin’s reformist doctrine spread rapidly from Geneva throughout Europe, especially in Strasbourg and then Germany.
+First promulgated in the 16th century in Geneva, John Calvin’s reformist doctrine spread rapidly from Geneva throughout Europe, especially in Strasbourg and then to Germany.
 It soon sprang over the channel to Scotland and England.
 The first mass-produced, bible printed in England was the Geneva Bible; it was widely read and discussed.
 At the start of the 17th century, a form of Calvinism caught on among the Puritans who, together with those opposed to the royal prerogative and distrusting the rise of Roman Catholic influence at court, demanded change.
 This came when parliament deposed and hacked off the head of King Charles I.

 In the Catholic church the new Testament was always given pride of place.
 But with the rise of Protestantism, the prophecies and claims of the Old Testament became widely available and contributed to a rise in prophetic speculation particularly regarding the status of the Jews.
 It became clear to many Protestant bible-commentators that the Jews were undoubtedly the chosen people of God and therefore deserved the interest and respect of Christians.
 This had the side effect that this new doctrine clearly distinguished Protestantism from Catholicism.
 Love and concern for the Jews became a badge of honour for reformed Protestants.
-I this way, the reformed Christians distanced themselves from the outrageous treatment of Jews by Catholics.
+In this way, the reformed Christians distanced themselves from the outrageous treatment of Jews by Catholics.

 Great Britain: chosen by God to return the Jews

 It is important to note that, long before the notion of a “return” to Palestine had been seriously considered by mainstream Jewry, it had become a well-established theme among many Protestants.
-It can be argued, that being philosemitic was a badge of honour, distinguishing evangelical practice from the scandalous mistreatment of Jews by Catholics.

 Following the French Revolution in 1789 which was seen as foreboding the collapse of the old order throughout Europe, the idea rapidly gained ground that the end of the world was indeed nigh: the conversion and “restoration” of the Jews became all the more urgent.
 The tireless engagement of the much-admired social reformer, the 7th Earl of Shaftesbury advanced the evangelical agenda among leading politicians with many of whom he was closely related.
 He was for many years actively involved in the London Society for Promoting of Christianity among the Jews, a well-funded attempt to convert Jews as part of preparations for their return to Palestine .